-The New Guard, remaining in the Palace, is given the order to 'Slope Arms' and is referred to from this point as 'The Queen's Guard'.
+The New Guard, remaining in the Palace, is given the order to 'Slope Arms' and is referred to from this point as 'The King's Guard'.

 Those responsible for guarding St. James's Palace, usually led by a Regimental Band or Corps of Drums, march off down the Mall to place their Regimental Colour in the guardroom, located in Friary Court, at St. James's Palace.

-The Buckingham Palace detachment of The Queen's Guard then retires to the Palace Guard Room to assume their duties.
+The Buckingham Palace detachment of The King's Guard then retires to the Palace Guard Room to assume their duties.